-GSU is once again sponsoring science, technology, engineering, art, and math (STEAM) camps this summer for middle and high school students, ages 11 to 16.
+GSU is once again sponsoring science, technology, engineering, art, and math (STEAM) camps this summer for middle and high school students, ages 11 to 16 (mature campers ages 9 and above accepted with parental recommendation).
 Camps are held on two different weeks, and students may register for one or both sessions.
 Camp fees are $200 per child, per week.

 Held in Governors State University’s newly renovated science labs in University Park, IL, since 2014 the camp introduces students to current topics in science, arts, career development and life on a dynamic and modern college campus.

 GSU’s STEAM Camp provides an exceptional opportunity for today’s students to become tomorrow’s innovators through extensive interaction with highly qualified faculty, business and industry volunteers and each other.
 Camp modules are taught by outstanding instructors and field practitioners and assisted by pre-service teachers, exceptional GSU students and alumni, and highly qualified volunteers from business and industry.